 Binocular Cleaning kit

 In the market, you will find binoculars cleaning kits which can also be used for camera or scope lenses as well.
 If you are lucky enough and your pair comes with a cleaning kit.
 Lucky you!.
 Otherwise, you can grab them separately in a supermarket.
 Here are the items you will need to clean your binoculars properly.

-squeeze Ball or Air Blaster
+Squeeze Ball or Air Blaster

 An air blaster is an air pump that enables you to remove debris and dust from camera, binoculars and other sensitive devices lenses.

 It is a little retractable brush that is used to get the dust off lenses.
 It is used by simply brushing the surface of the lenses with it.
-It clears almost all dust and debris of the lenses surfaces.
+It clears almost all dust and debris off the lenses surfaces.